 CLOSE TO HOME: 19 Best All-Inclusive Resorts in the U.S. for Families

-This Caribbean resort with a park also has a family pool for more low-key cool downs and a food truck area for refueling amidst all the activity.
+This Caribbean family resort with a waterpark also has a family pool for more low-key cool downs and a food truck area for refueling amidst all the activity.
 And for even more fun, the kids can head to the resort’s Hard Rock Roxity Kids Club for cooking classes, crafts, and games, while the adults can take an exercise class at the fitness center or lounge at one of the many pools.